8 Inspirational Ideas for Creative Dog Photographs

 Taking HDR Photos

 For lots of detail, a great resource on HDR photography you want to check out is Stuck in Customs.
-HDR effects can be created during post processing or in cameras where they have this functionality (the Olympus E-M1 and E-M10 cameras allow this and produce great results).
+HDR effects can be created during post-processing or in cameras where they have this functionality.

 No matter how advanced your camera, you’ll need to keep it on a tripod or have rock-solid steady grip so that that your photos correctly align.
 It will also be particularly helpful to train the dog to sit or drop and remain quite still.